ARM-software/EndpointAI/Kernels/Research/Arm-2D/examples/README.md

 It is an example of rotation APIs.
 It consists of five layers:

-1. A background layer (Using Tile Copy)
+1. A floating background layer (Using Tile Copy)
 2. A clock_panel layer (Using Alpha-Blending-With-Colour-Masking)
 3. A small gold gear (Rotation)
 4. A big black gear (Rotation with Alpha Blending)
 5. A red pointer (Rotation)

-This demo also shows how a fancy looking clock could be rendered with just less than 10K RAM (or even less by setting a smaller PFB size).
+This demo also shows how a fancy looking clock could be rendered with just less than 10K RAM (or even less by using a smaller PFB size).

 ![watch_panel](../documents/pictures/watch_panel.gif)